In this Guide

 It’s loaded with the same AirClean filtration system as the Olympus.
 That’s especially handy for carpets.
 Pet dander and dust can build up like crazy below the surface, so allergy sufferers often experience lots of symptoms while they’re vacuuming with traditional models.
 Without sealed filtration, many cleaning machines just shoot all that microscopic crud back into the air, aggravating your allergies when you’re trying to keep them at bay.
 That’s not a problem with the Miele.

 It’s quite expensive.
-At over $500, the Titan isn’t a purchase most of us can make lightly.
+At several hundred dollars, the Titan isn’t a purchase most of us can make lightly.
 However, it’s one of the most reliable models on the market.
 This is a machine that’s built to last many years.

 Which is the Best Hard Floor Vacuum for You?